-This bit will be set when the MSCAN08 went into error passive status due to the Transmit Error counter exceeded 127.
-If not masked, an Error interrupt is pending while this flag is set.
+This bit will be set when the MSCAN08 went into error passive status due to the transmit error counter exceeded 127.
+If not masked, an error interrupt is pending while this flag is set.

-1 = MSCAN08 went into error passive status.
+- 1 = MSCAN08 went into error passive status. - 0 = No warning interrupt has occurred.